rly/PoGo-Raid-Organizer/README.md

 ## TODO

 - Implement `+help`.
-- Create database of gym names that gets updated regularly instead of searching through all previous raid announcements.
-- Implement `+where gymName` with fuzzy matching on gymName to return Google Maps URL (and maybe map)
 - Add instructions for hosting locally
 - Deploy in cloud and add instructions

 ## Credits